thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 Dependency Injection.
 This is the same approach developers use in their regular Angular applications.

 With the **TestBed** and its support for for component-lifecycle features, Angular components can be easily instantiated and tested.
-Here is an example below:
+Here is an example - shown below - that we will continue to use in this article:

-> We will discuss the details of this configuration later.

 {% highlight js %}
 {% raw %}